weswalla/bluesky-event-feed/README.md

    d. now create an app. call it anything

-   e. to deploy, i recommend the heroku cli. go to your terminal and execute `heroku login`. it'll take you to your browser to auth
+   e. to deploy, i recommend the heroku cli. in your terminal: `heroku login`. it'll take you to your browser to auth

    f. add the heroku remote to your git repo (replace with your app name): `heroku git:remote -a your_heroku_app_name`